-Man wielding sword arrested in Times Square: NYPD
+Sword-wielding man in Times Square arrested, charged, police say - amNewYork

-A sword-wielding man was arrested and charged after swinging a 35-inch blade around a crowd of people in Times Square, police said on Sunday.
+A man swinging a 35-inch-long sword around a crowd in Times square was arrested, police said on Sunday.

-Ronald Pearson, 51, was allegedly brandishing the large sword at about 1:30 a.m.
-Saturday near the corner of 42nd Street and Seventh Avenue, where approximately 25 to 30 people were around him, according to the crimminal complaint.
+Ronald Pearson, 51, was brandishing the large blade at about 1:30 a.m.
+Saturday near the corner of 42nd Street and Seventh Avenue, where approximately 25 to 30 people were around him, according to the criminal complaint.
 He had two other swords with him at the time, police said.

-Three cops confronted Pearson, but he continued to swing the blade, allegedly telling the officers he wasn’t going to drop the sword and they would have to shoot him, the complaint said.
+Three cops confronted Pearson, but he continued to swing the sword, allegedly telling the officers he wasn’t going to drop the sword and they would have to shoot him, the complaint said.

 He was then arrested and charged with several offenses, including criminal possession of a weapon, menacing and reckless endangerment.